Autumn Statement 2023: Government Announces Merger of R&D Tax Schemes

 R&D Tax Relief merger

-The government is pressing ahead with plans to combine RDEC and SME R&D Tax Relief for profitable and unprofitable, non-R&D-intensive businesses into a single regime servicing most claimants.
-The merger will broadly follow proposals originally published in July 2023.
+The government is pressing ahead with plans to combine RDEC and SME R&D Tax Relief for profitable and unprofitable, non-R&D-intensive businesses into a single regime that will serve most eligible business.
+The merger will broadly follow proposals published in July 2023.

 Unprofitable companies will be subject to a notional tax of 19%, meaning they will receive 16.2p per £1 of investment.
-This makes the merged scheme more generous than RDEC, where the notional tax rate is 25%, in line with the main rate of corporation tax.
+This makes the merged scheme more generous than the current RDEC scheme, which has a notional tax rate of 25%, in line with the main rate of corporation tax.

-The government is also introducing a grace period, meaning companies that fall below the 30% threshold will be able to access the R&D-intensive scheme for an additional year.
+The government is also introducing a grace period that allows companies that fall below the 30% intensity threshold to claim under the ERIS scheme for an additional year.

 How this affects your relief